Bonna Mirza

-Early life and education
+Early life and family

 Born in Kushtia, Mirza was with her parents.
-Her father is a retired government officer and mother is a housewife.
+Her father is a retired government officer and her mother is a housewife.
 She is second among three sisters and she has a brother.
 She took secondary examination from Kushtia Govt.
 Girls' High School.
 Later she moved to Dhaka for study, and completed her master's degree in theater and performance studies from University of Dhaka.

+In 2010, Mirza married Manosh Chowdhury.
+He teaches at Jahangirnagar University.

 Career

 Mirza debuted her acting career in 1992 with the theatre troupe Desh Natok.
 Some years later, she started acting in television drama in 1997, while she still was in the university.
 After years of professional acting on television, she started anchoring television program with renowned Bangladeshi television channels like Ekattor TV, News 24, G-TV etc. Since 2015, she also started career as a marketing professional and currently working as Head of Marketing in Bangla Tribune.
 Her first performance in television drama was in Shukher Nongor, directed by Saidul Anam Tutul, in 1997.
 Mirza is the anchor of the television show Ekattorer Shokal of Ekattor TV.
 She performed in Tanvir Mokammel's directorial venture Rabeya (2009).

 Mirza was elected the programme secretary for the Film Artistes' Association.